mrjoshte/pubg_bot/README.md

 Update for the future

 - Update the win posting if players won a match together
-- Change leaderboard to show ties
-- add !stats {match type} command for user's personal stats
 - autopost updated leaderboard changes as they happen
+- add !disgrace @player and list out all of their undesireable stats